 In the second module we acknowledge that mistakes can and will happen.
 We then ask how things not going as expected can affect those HR practices.
 Does your own HR and patient safety practice support the restorative justice approach?
 If you take the opportunity to learn there will be benefits to workforce and retention.
 The module offers several real life scenarios to work through.
 We consider each example and the effects on staff to reflect on the learning that can come from them.
 We then look at the wider effects of hurt – the implications for families, the whole organisation and far beyond it.

 The third module (coming soon) will then look at how senior leaders and board members must own this process and drive cultural changes so that a just and learning culture can begin to flourish.

-The Trust’s openness was celebrated in early 2018 by respected academic Professor Sidney Dekker.
+You can also learn more about our work with the leading expert in Just Culture.
+The Trust’s openness was celebrated in 2018 by the respected academic Professor Sidney Dekker.
 Professor Dekker’s works have become standard texts for organisations across the world who are redefining what accountability means.
-His powerful and moving new film about the challenges faced up to by the Trust and the progress made has been well-received and commended for its boldness in revealing the issues which most other organisations face, but which Mersey Care has been actively addressing.
+His powerful and moving film about the challenges faced up to by the Trust and the progress made has been well-received and commended for its boldness in revealing the issues which most other organisations face, but which Mersey Care has been actively addressing.